patrick-llgc/Learning-Deep-Learning/paper_notes/parametric_cont_conv.md

 tl;dr: Generalization of 2d conv to point cloud.
 Similar idea to [PointNet](pointnet.md) and [PointNet++](pointnet++.md), and [Point CNN](point_cnn.md).

 #### Overall impression
+From Raquel's group.
 This paper is similar to pointNet in that it aggregates and propagates information directly on point cloud.
 However one of the advantage is that **the output may be different from the input**.
 So it could be a fancy interpolation method.

 Cons: The math is not rigorous at all.
 Especially for Fig. 2, the dimensions in the architecture is completely wrong and misleading.

+The method is used in [ContFuse](contfuse.md) paper to merge features from camera and lidar.
+ContFuse used MLP to output results directly instead of modeling the weights to sum over features.

 #### Key ideas
 - Use MLP to approximate the point cloud kernel function with full continuous support domain.